Sámi languages

-The Sámi languages (/ˈsɑːmi/ SAH-mee), also rendered in English as Sami and Saami, are a group of Uralic languages spoken by the Indigenous Sámi peoples in Northern Europe (in parts of northern Finland, Norway, Sweden, and extreme northwestern Russia).
+The Sámi languages (/ˈsɑːmi/ SAH-mee, /ˈsæmi/ SAM-ee), also rendered in English as Sami and Saami, are a group of Uralic languages spoken by the indigenous Sámi people in Northern Europe (in parts of northern Finland, Norway, Sweden, and northwesternmost Russia).
 There are, depending on the nature and terms of division, ten or more Sami languages.
 Several spellings have been used for the Sámi languages, including Sámi, Sami, Saami, Saame, Sámic, Samic and Saamic, as well as the exonyms Lappish and Lappic.
-The last two, along with the term Lapp, are now often considered pejorative.
+The last two, along with the term Lapp, are sometimes considered pejorative.

 Classification

 The Sámi languages form a branch of the Uralic language family.
 According to the traditional view, Sámi is within the Uralic family most closely related to the Finnic languages (Sammallahti 1998).
 However, this view has recently been doubted by some scholars who argue that the traditional view of a common Finno-Sami protolanguage is not as strongly supported as had been earlier assumed, and that the similarities may stem from an areal influence on Sámi from Finnic.

 In terms of internal relationships, the Sámi languages are traditionally divided into the two groups of western and eastern.
 The groups may be further divided into various subgroups and ultimately individual languages.
 (Sammallahti 1998: 6-38.)
 Recently it has been proposed on the basis of (1) different sound substitutions seen between the Sámi languages in the Proto-Scandinavian loanwords and (2) historical phonology that the first unit to branch off from Late Proto-Sámi was Southern Proto-Sámi, from which descend South Sámi, Ume Sámi, and Gävle Sámi (extinct during the 19th century).

 Parts of the Sámi language area form a dialect continuum in which the neighbouring languages may be mutually intelligible to a fair degree, but two more widely separated groups will not understand each other's speech.
 There are, however, some sharp language boundaries, in particular between Northern Sami, Inari Sami and Skolt Sami, the speakers of which are not able to understand each other without learning or long practice.
 The evolution of sharp language boundaries seems to suggest a relative isolation of the language speakers from each other and not very intensive contacts between the respective speakers in the past.
 There is some significance in this, as the geographical barriers between the respective speakers are no different from those in other parts of the Sámi area.